Making Centers a Part of Your Literacy Routine

 Suggestions for Centers:

 Using a word list (either a review word list or the target phonogram for the week), have students work in teams to play the dice game with the word list.
 Each student gets a highlighter and they share one die.
 One student will move through the word list going vertically and the other will go horizontally.
 Take turns rolling the die, and counting that many words in the correct direction.
 Land on a word, highlight it and practice reading it.
 For an additional challenge, decide if it is a real word or a nonsense word.
+You can grab the workbook pages pictured here.

 Use games and quick activities to gamify the instruction and engage students!
 This is always a hit!
 (And great for applying skills!)